confluentinc/cp-docker-images/docs/operations/external-volumes.rst

   .. note::

-    In the event that you need to add support for additional use cases for external volumes, please refer to our guide on `extending the images <_extending_images>`_.
+    In the event that you need to add support for additional use cases for external volumes, please refer to our guide on `extending the images <../development.html#extending-the-docker-images>`_.

 Data Volumes for Kafka & Zookeeper
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~